Specy/rooc/README.md

   - [ ] Branch & Bound method to solve integer problems
   - [ ] Other integer solution algorithms
 - [ ] UI
+  - [x] Compilation to WASM
+  - [ ] Website to show the different steps of solving the problem
   - [ ] List of modifications from the start of the problem to the end of the solution
-  - [ ] Compilation to WASM
-  - [ ] Website to show the different steps of solving the problem

 # Example